awguitar86/BargainPrismaServer/README.md

 Then head on over to a browser and go to http://localhost:4000.
 You will then be in the playground where you can run the Queries and Mutation in the next sections.

-If you want to see the docker database, run this command
+If you want to see the items in the docker database, run this command

 ```
 npm run dev